 Contribution limits change for each calendar year and have historically increased gradually from year to year.
 How much you can contribute is based on your health insurance coverage.
-For 2020, individuals with self-only health insurance coverage can contribute up to $3,550 and individuals with family health insurance coverage can contribute up to $7,100.
-(For 2019, contribution limits were $3,500/self-only and $7,000/family.)
+For 2021, individuals with self-only health insurance coverage can contribute up to $3,600 and individuals with family health insurance coverage can contribute up to $7,200.
+(For 2020, contribution limits were $3,550/self-only and $7,100/family.)
 Self-only coverage means that you’re the only person covered under your plan.
 Family coverage includes you plus one or multiple dependents (e.g. you and a spouse, you and a child, you and a spouse and child/children).

 Contribution deadlines, however, are based on tax year.
-That means HSA owners have from January 1, 2019 – July 15, 2020 to make contributions toward tax year 2019.
-(The specific date is set by the IRS each year but is usually in mid-April; in 2020, the deadline was extended due to COVID-19.)
+That means HSA owners have from January 1, 2020 – April 15, 2021 to make contributions toward tax year 2020.

 So, why contribute toward 2020 instead of starting on contributions for 2021?